WebGPU shader limits

 I think that there are at least two takeaways I can safely make from poking at WGSL spec limits:

-1. The spec minimums are real guardrails.
+The spec minimums are good guidelines.
 Safari Technology Preview enforces them very strictly, which makes it great to validate what the portable floor actually is.

 If you’re considering “engraving” data into the shader source for creative or preprocessing reasons my advice so far would be: